Last Updated: April 2016

 - Outbound phone calls to customers except those on our "Do Not Call" list

-7. How can I increase my data plan?
+5. How can I increase my data plan?
+Are there unlimited data plans available?

 Finally, where the data usage summary is available and monthly data plans have been established for residential Internet accounts, those customers can visit their data usage summary page to enter or change an email address at which they prefer to receive usage notifications.
-See related information under question #6.
+See related information in the question, “ What happens if I go over my monthly data plan?”

-9. I have usage measuring software and it reports a different number than Suddenlink reports.
+8. I have usage measuring software and it reports a differnt number than Suddenlink reports.
 Why?

 Our current counting technology employs advanced, state-of-the-art hardware and software and has been reviewed by NetForecast, an independent, expert third party.
 NetForecast found that our current technology accurately reports usage within plus or minus 1% of actual usage.
 In the interest of fairness, we doubled that margin of accuracy for the purposes of this program, which means we do not consider an individual account as over its data plan until the measured usage is more than 2% over.
 For instance, customers with a 250 GB monthly allowance would not be counted as over until their monthly usage exceeded 255 GB, as measured by our technology.